What is studying psychology at university like?

 Make a difference for the community

 I’m fond of promoting mental health awareness and its importance, as sadly it can be difficult to identify and support.
-I am eager to help and it led me to be interested in a Clinical Psychologist career, of which the first step is to study BSc Psychology.
+I am eager to help and it led me to be interested in a Clinical Psychologist career, of which the first step is to study a Psychology degree at university.
 Compared to other universities, Brighton looked very supportive and I’m glad I chose it because it is very supportive indeed.
 Mental health support is just as important as academic support.

 Specialise your modules and customise your learning